 The Second Half

 I considered the aid station at mile 29.5 to be the halfway point of the run.
 Not geographically (obviously, my math isn’t that bad) but it was (basically) the break between paved/trail and for me it was the break between solo/paced run.

 I expected the second half to exponentially tougher and slower.
 It was hillier and more technical.
 I thought I’d drastically slow down and my pace would go from what was a slow run to a fast hike.

 But that wasn’t the case, and I can tie that 100% to the fact I had pacers.

 Running with pacers was a revelation.

-We didn’t have any issues with logistics (at least that they told me about), and I ran at a really consistent pace in the first half since I knew they were waiting for me (I didn’t want to make them wait too long).
+We didn’t have any issues with logistics (at least that they told me about), and I ran a really consistent pace in the first half since I knew they were waiting for me (I didn’t want to make them wait too long).

 Both of my pacers were AH-MAZ-ING.
 They pushed me at just the right pace.
 Which was especially impressive because I didn’t know what I wanted my pace to be.
 I wasn’t terribly helpful during prep letting them know what I wanted – I just didn’t know.